tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common_mart_product/reports/reports.md

 {% docs rpt_ping_subscriptions_reported_counts_monthly %}

-**Description:** Total Self-Managed subscriptions and seats by month.
+**Description:** Total Self-Managed / Dedicated subscriptions and seats by month.
 This model determines the total possible number of subscriptions on a given month and is the same across all records for a given month (there is no difference across metrics or editions).
-For xMAU/PI reporting, this model is used to determine the total number of active Self-Managed subscriptions and seats on a given month.
+For xMAU/PI reporting, this model is used to determine the total number of active Self-Managed / Dedicated subscriptions and seats on a given month.

 _Note: This model is not expected to be used much (if at all) for analysis.
 The main purpose of the model is to create inputs for the estimation lineage._